 IT’S NO SURPRISE THAT THIS HEALTH-FOCUSED, NATURE-LOVING CITY RANKED #1 IN OVERALL HAPPINESS.
 HERE’S WHY:

 Many say that Boulder is more than just another place to live.
-Rather, it is an entire lifestyle—a healthy, active, and happy lifestyle.
+Ask any Boulder realtor and they’ll tell you rather that it’s an entire lifestyle—a healthy, active, and happy lifestyle.

 If you live in Boulder, you already know that it’s a special place—one that many people have a hard time leaving once they’ve spent time experiencing all it has to offer.
 For visitors and those considering a move to the area, there’s an exciting range of activities and landmarks just waiting to be discovered.

-If you’ve found yourself scrolling through Boulder homes for sale and need some encouragement to take the plunge and become a part of this gorgeous city and thriving community, we’ve assembled some of the top reasons why Boulder was named the happiest city in the U.S. by National Geographic—and why you should consider calling it home, too.
+If you’ve found yourself scrolling through Boulder homes for sale and need some encouragement to take the plunge and become a part of this gorgeous city and thriving community, the Boulder real estate agents at Burgess Group have assembled some of the top reasons why Boulder was named the happiest city in the U.S. by National Geographic—and why you should consider calling it home, too.